-In Pyramid Training, you will perform three or four sets of three different exercises.
+Involves performing three or four sets of three different exercises.
 As you progress through these sets, the number of repetitions will decrease.
-We recommend increasing the amount of resistance used from set-to-set.
-As this section of the workout is set-based (rather than time-based) the duration can vary depending on the speed that you are able to complete each set and how you utilise the recommended rest breaks between each set.
+We recommend increasing the amount of resistance or weight used from set to set.
+As this section of the workout is set-based (rather than time-based), the duration can vary depending on the speed that you are able to complete each set, and how you utilise the recommended rest breaks between each set.

-In Supersets, you will complete two circuits lasting six minutes each.
+Includes two circuits lasting 6 minutes each.
 Each circuit contains two exercises focussed on a particular area(s) of the body and a short mid-circuit rest.
 The goal is to complete each circuit as many times as possible until the timer goes off!

 Burnout (2 minutes) - Optional

-Once you have completed the Supersets, you can choose to go straight to a Cool Down or finish off the workout with two quick burnout exercises.
-As its name suggests, these exercises are designed to help you feel the burn at the end of your resistance workout!
+Once you have completed the Supersets/Tri-sets, you can choose to go straight to a cool down, or finish off the workout with 2-3 quick burnout exercises.
+As its name suggests, these exercises are designed to help you feel the burn at the end of your workout and leave you feeling SWEATy!
 Burnouts are only available from Week 5 onwards.

 Cool Down (5 minutes) - Optional